Scholar Handbook

 Financial Aid

 Financial Aid may be available to qualifying degree-seeking scholars.
-Call 314-362-6853, email Medfinancialaid@wustl.edu, or visit the website for more information.
+Email Medfinancialaid@wustl.edu or visit the Office of Student Financial Planning website for more information.
 Important information regarding the Standards for Academic Progress for Financial Aid Eligibility can be found here.

 Student Accounting